NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/models.md

 ![models](models/05_myModels.png)

 ### 2.5 All
-This button will show all the models present in the model catalog along with their quantization/model type.
+This button will show all the models present in the model catalog that can be used for the user's device along with their quantization/model type.
+The number of models available in the Model Catalog will vary depending on the user's device platform.

 ![models](models/06_allModels.png)